Pinder delivers timely hit, A’s advance in playoffs at last

 Two relievers after Murphy’s homer, Matt Foster walked Mark Canha with the bases-loaded to tie it, then Matt Olson’s walk forced in another run that gave Oakland a 4-3 lead.
 Mazara hit a tying single in the fifth.

-Luis Robert homered leading off the second then later added an RBI single for the White Sox, who were led by top MVP candidate José Abreu to snap a string of seven consecutive losing seasons to reach the postseason for the first time since 2008.
+Led by top MVP candidate José Abreu, the White Sox ended a string of seven consecutive losing seasons to reach the postseason for the first time since 2008.
 They won the AL Central that year before losing 3-1 to Tampa Bay in the Division Series.

 Loser Evan Marshall walked the bases loaded with a second straight free pass with two outs in the fifth to Marcus Semien before Pinder singled.